aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 In the Aspose.Words Document Object Model a [Table](https://apireference.aspose.com/words/net/aspose.words.tables/table) node is made up of [Row](https://apireference.aspose.com/words/net/aspose.words.tables/row) and then [Cell](https://apireference.aspose.com/words/net/aspose.words.tables/cell) nodes.
 There is also no native support for columns.

 You can still achieve such operations on columns by iterating through the same cell index of the rows of a table.
 The code below makes such operations easier by proving a façade class which collects the cells which make up a “column” of a table.
-Below example shows a facade object for working with a column of a table.
+Below example demonstrates a facade object for working with a column of a table.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-AddRemoveColumn-ColumnClass.cs" >}}